Chapter 25:

 ‘EVERYONE SIT.
 NOW.’

-It wasn’t shouted.
-It was fused with a calm, steady, magical pressure that nudged more than pushed.
-The children dropped into their seats almost in unison, eyes wide.
+It was fused with a calm magical pressure to help remove excess energy and emotion.
+The children dropped into their seats in unison.

 Youchan patted Mutsuki’s back gently.
 ‘Sensei,’ she said softly, ‘you’re panicking.’